 The mammals that are common residents of Beaver Pond State Forest include deer, raccoons, squirrels, porcupines, beavers, chipmunks, and opossum.
 Coyotes and foxes are also present.
 There is also a large variety of birds, including songbirds and hawks.
 Turkeys are also abundant on this forest, due to the high percentage of beech and oak trees that enhance their habitat

 Beaver Pond State Forest is bordered by a mix of privately owned woodlands and agricultural lands.
-The Marsh Pond State Forest is also in close proximity.
+Marsh Pond State Forest is also in close proximity.
 The closed section of Huggins Road is a good corridor for cross country skiing.
-Like the Marsh Pond State Forest, this forest is located in a rural landscape that is only sparsely populated.
+Like Marsh Pond State Forest, this forest is located in a rural landscape that is only sparsely populated.
 The nearest villages are Windsor and Deposit, which are each about 5 miles distant from the forest.

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: